Miguel Cabrera Player Props: Tigers vs. Red Sox

-The Detroit Tigers and Miguel Cabrera, who went 0-for-4 last time in action, battle Chris Sale and the Boston Red Sox at Comerica Park, Thursday at 1:10 PM ET.
+After going 1-for-3 with an RBI in his last game, Miguel Cabrera and the Detroit Tigers take on the Boston Red Sox (who will hand the ball to Kutter Crawford) at 1:10 PM ET on Sunday.

-In his most recent game he had a hitless performance (0-for-4) against the Astros.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Miguel Cabrera Game Info & Props vs. the Red Sox